vessels-tech/papers/mywell/paper/paper.md

 The user then presses the "submit" button, and MyWell mobile performs some validation and submits the reading.
 If the user doesn't have access to the internet, they can choose to save the reading locally onto the device, and submit the reading later.

 Groundwater statistics are also available for users of MyWell mobile.
-The map screen displays a map containing all the resources registed in MyWell, along with village names (Figure 2.).
+The map screen displays a map containing all the resources registered in MyWell, along with village names (Figure 2.).

 When the user clicks a resource, users get a popup with the Village name of the well, the resource id, and the last recorded reading of the resource.
 Clicking the "more" button takes the user to a page that shows more information about that resource, including a graph that displays data for the last 3 years.
 (Figure 3)